 Weak language is a destroyer of readability.
 And nothing will turn off the reader faster than sloppy verbs and adjectives.
 You should prefer copy with a strong voice where the author is sure of what they’re saying.

-When going through the text, you should look out for vagueness, vacillation, hedging bets, or not being entirely sure.
-Plus many writers tend to use verbs and adjectives, which diminish the impact of the text.
+When going through the text, look out for vagueness, vacillation, hedging bets, or not being entirely sure.
+Plus, many writers use verbs and adjectives, which diminish the impact of the text.

 A strong verb is actually a technical term where the verb can form a past tense without you having to add ed, -d, or -t to the base form.